SSWConsulting/SSW.Rules.Content/rules/allocate-expenses-per-office/rule.md

 E.g., if there is a recruitment ad for a position advertised for any office, the cost is not directly allocated to a specific office but is instead allocated by an end-of-month adjustment.

 Unassigned expenses will be tracked separately and allocated to each office by an end-of-month adjustment.
 See the figure below.
 The allocation frequency should be clearly defined in the company rule.
-Expenses from the company level can be allocated to each office based on the admin rate which can be calculated by different methods, e.g., cost of sales.
+Expenses from the company level can be allocated to each office based on the admin rate which can be calculated by different methods.
+E.g. Cost of sales.

-* These expenses will initially be treated as unassigned when created.
+* These expenses will initially be treated as unassigned when created
-* A manual journal will be created by the end of the reporting period.
+* A manual journal will be created by the end of the reporting period

 ::: good
 ![Figure: Good example - Software expenses from the company level would be assigned to different offices based on the admin rate](keep-yourself-connected-3.png)